 Earth & Environmental Studies

-The Earth and Evironmental Studies Department at Montclair State University is home to 12 full-time faculty who offer geology, geography, environmental studies and teacher certification programs for approximately 75 undergraduate (BA/BS) and 75 graduate (MA/MS) students.
+The Department of Earth and Evironmental Studies at Montclair State University offers geology, geography, environmental studies, geoscience, sustainability and teacher certification programs for over numerous undergraduate (BA/BS) and graduate (MA/MS) students.

-Aquatic and Coastal Sciences represent the wide variety of ecosystems that are linked through water.
-The study of Aquatic and Coastal Sciences encompasses freshwater lakes and streams, estuaries, and coastal marine habitats.
+Marine Biology and Coastal Sciences represents the wide variety of ecosystems that are linked through water.
+The study of Marine Bioloy and Coastal Sciences encompasses freshwater lakes and streams, estuaries, and coastal marine habitats.
 These habitats are critical for numerous plants and animals, but they can be compromised by human activities.
 Students who pursue this major are interested in understanding the relationships among plants, animals and humans and how to protect and restore these valuable ecosystems.

 The Science Informatics Department is an interdisciplinary degree that is supported by the departments of Biology and Molecular Biology, Chemistry and Biochemistry, Computer Science, Earth and Environmental Studies, and Mathematical Sciences.
 Students are especially prepared to work in New Jersey's high tech pharmaceutical, biotechnology, and other data intensive industries and to engage in graduate studies in the underpinning disciplines.
 The degree is unique in requiring both Science Informatics interdisciplinary courses and courses in science, computer science, and mathematics within the liberal arts tradition.